FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 1. A home page - a public page showing how many users our app has and inviting users to log in.
 2. The registrations page (redirected to FusionAuth) with options to set their marketing consents.s
-3. A logged in private "Member's Only" page.
-This will display the user's profile retrieved from FusionAuth, and allow them to click through to update their profile information, including consent permissions.
+3. A logged in private profile page.
+This will display the user's profile and consent permissions retrieved from FusionAuth, and allow them to click through to update their profile information, including consent permissions.

 ## Adding and initializing dependencies